NLQ: Asking a Basic Question

 Public information

-In addition to interacting with your data, you can also ask questions of the Chatbot where the answers and outcomes contains reference to public domain facts and figures.
+In addition to interacting with your data, you can also ask questions of the Chatbot where the answers and outcomes contain reference to public domain facts and figures.
 The Chatbot draws those facts and figures from the "domain of public information."

 Note: Public information questions are supported in the third-party LLM engines only.